Configuring user access and databases for a SequenceServer Cloud BLAST server

 But how do you format FASTA files from genomes or transcriptomes into BLAST databases?
 How do you make your server secure so that only certain people can access it?
 If you’re running your own server, most of this happens in the command-line.

-Database and User administration dashboards for a SequenceServer Cloud BLAST server
+Administration dashboards for a SequenceServer Cloud BLAST server

 Each SequenceServer Cloud BLAST instance has a point-and-click administration dashboard.
+This dashboard enables you to:

 Adding Users